gombru/gombru.github.io/hatespic_labeler.md

-### The HateSPic project
+### The project
 There are several works in automatic Hate Speech detection, but all of them use only textual data.
 A recent survey of them can be found here ([Schmidt, 2017](http://www.aclweb.org/anthology/W17-1101)).
-With this HateSPic project we pretend to extend that work to a multi-modal (text and image) analysis.
+With this project we pretend to extend that work to a multi-modal (text and image) analysis.
 Our goal is to **build a model to automatically detect Hate Speech exploiting both textual and visual data**.
 Notice that in some text + image publications nor text or image separately are Hate Speech, but the combination of them is (see the examples above).

 As the Hate Speech detection in multi-modal publications problem has not been adressed yet, there are not available annotated datasets.
-This HateSPic Labeler will help us to create a dataset, using the human annotations generated here and exploiting the knwoledge extracted from existing text-only annotated datasets.
+This Hate Speech Labeler will help us to create a dataset, using the human annotations generated here and exploiting the knwoledge extracted from existing text-only annotated datasets.

 ### Data selection
 The data to be labeled are tweets suspected of containing Hate Speech.
 In order to make the selection, we have **selected tweets containing hate words** ([see Hatebase.org](https://www.hatebase.org/)) and we have used a **machine learning model trained on existing text-only databases to filter them**.
 To ensure the dataset diversity, some random tweets will also appear.